Crew Review: Homeschool Legacy: Native America

 Thoughts from Tailorbear (age 13): “I love how this product is teaching about the Indians.
 It is showing me what each nation is, their culture, and where and when they were moved if moved.
 I also love the projects and the question pages.
 Overall I really like it!”

 My Bottom Line: I have found this study to be flexible and easily adaptable for my family.
 I love all the choices of books.
 I really appreciate that I am not having to come up with activities to do or having to search for DVD’s or books.
 It’s all there.
 There are books to read, DVD’s to watch, hands on activities that my girls are enjoying and the ability to go deeper and broader on our own to learn more.
 Even the writing assignments that I am requiring are based on the suggested activities given by Mrs. Gibson.
 This is easy to use and ALL FOUR of my girls are participating in some way.

-Click on the banner below to read what other Crew Members had to say about Native America or one of the other 9 Unit Studies from Homeschool Legacy:
+Visit the Schoolhouse Review Crew to see what other Crew Members had to say about Native America or one of the other 9 Unit Studies from Homeschool Legacy:

 You can read my other Schoolhouse Review Crew Reviews to find more great products.